marcriehm/kubernetes-research/HealthChecking.md

 A *Liveness* probe is used periodically throughout a Container's lifetime to make sure that the Container is functioning correctly and making progress servicing requests.
-A *Readiness* probe is used throughout the Container's lifecycle to determine whether or not the Container is currently available to accept traffic.
+A *Readiness* probe is used throughout the Container's lifecycle to determine whether or not the Container is currently available to accept traffic as part of a Service.
 Note that it is possible for a Container to be Alive but not Ready.
 Liveness probes are used to determine whether or not a Pod should be killed (and presumably restarted).
 Readiness probes are used to determine whether or not a Pod should have Service traffic sent to it.